 H&R Block has an A+ rating with the BBB and as well as tax preparation, also offers banking, payroll, personal finance and business consulting services.
 In the fiscal year of 2015, H&R Block prepared 24.2 million tax returns and had over $3.1 billion in revenue.

 H&R Block used to be considered the expensive option in tax preparation.
 Not anymore.
 Now, H&R Block provides free federal returns and free state returns for simple tax cases.

 H&R Block provides the following services:

-- - Free filing for federal tax returns when you file using H&R Block’s Free Edition
+- - Free filing for federal and state tax returns when you file using H&R Block’s Free Edition

 - - Affordable Car Act Ready

 - - Accuracy review